esheldon/dmstack-meds/README.md

-# dmstack-meds
+# medsdm

-Code to create MEDS files from a dmstack interface
+Code to create MEDS files from a LSST dmstack interface